What are the goals of the game?

 Mage of Media – Ms. Kuniansky (neutral)

-Students earn points for each book that they have read and passed the AR quiz.
-Students may also earn points for every book project they complete.
+Students can earn points for each book that they have read and passed the AR quiz.
+Students may also earn significantly MORE points for every book project they complete.
 Book projects can be done by individuals or groups, but points are awarded to the project, not the persons in the group.
-Montessori students of different grade levels cannot work together on a project.
+Montessori students of different grade levels cannot work together on a project since the main houses are divided by grade levels.

 When and how will points be awarded?